5 Summer Hot Air Balloon Festivals You Can’t Miss in Colorado

 Last but certainly not least, Loveland’s downtown is an art-lover’s paradise, with all kinds of murals, art galleries, and places to shop.
 Come hungry, as the diverse, funky restaurants will certainly satisfy any cravings you might have after a long day of perusing the artwork.

-A highlight of the three-day event will be the Night Glow that usually takes place on Friday evening.
-In addition to balloon rides, there will be “baskets” of food and drinks, barbeque, and a free live music concert.
-There is also the Kids’ Corner where there will be plenty of family-friendly activities.
+A highlight of the three-day event will be the Night Glow which usually takes place on Friday evening.
+In addition to balloon rides, there will be “baskets” of food and drinks, a barbecue, and a free live music concert.
+There is also the Kids’ Corner, where there will be plenty of family-friendly activities.

 From Snowmass, you should definitely spend a day visiting the breathtakingly beautiful Maroon Bells.
-The best way to get there from Snowmass Village is through the village shuttle and bus service.
-What’s so great about Maroon Bells is that the most sought out mountain views are easily accessible to anyone.
+The best way to get there from Snowmass Village vacation rentals or Aspen lodging is through both village’s respective shuttle and bus services.
+What’s so great about Maroon Bells is that its incredible mountain views are easily accessible to anyone.
 One hiking trail that’s safe for children and recommended for all skill levels is the Maroon Bells Scenic Loop Trail.
 As you hike towards the lake, you’ll see exactly why the Maroon Bells mountains are one of the most photographed ridges in the country.